MaayanLab/clustergrammer-docs/docs/clustergrammer_js.rst

 =====================
 Clustergrammer-JS' API allows users to pass options to the front-end visualization, such as optional callback functions.

+.. js:class:: Clustergrammer(args)

+  The Clusterrammer JavaScript object.

+  :args: The visualization JSON as well as optional arguments will be passed here.

+  Clustergrammer functions:

+  .. js:function:: update_cats(row_data)

+    Update the visualization row categories.

+    :param row_data: The row category data that will be used to ...

 .. _visualization_json:

 Visualization-JSON